 This is an updated list of money saving tips at Disney World and surrounding areas.
 Now if we are going to determine how to save money, first need to examine where we spend money!
 Typically resort guests spend money in the following five areas:

 It really breaks down to these five areas.
-We have tried to gather a comprehensive list of tips and links in these five areas that can help you in your quest to bring down your overall Disney budget!
+We have tried to gather a comprehensive list of tips and links in these five areas that can help you to bring down the cost of your entire Disney vacation.
+This Disney budget will save you money!

 Money Saving Tips at Disney World – Packages